 |Also Read: Information on SharePoint vs OneDrive

 The SharePoint architecture can exist in two different forms- nested architecture and flat architecture.
 As the name depicts, the nomenclature and organization are done on the basis of the extent of hierarchy in each.

 A flat architecture is one where every site is a complete site collection and can be linked to the hub site.

 A nested architecture is one where site collections are divided into sub-sites across different levels creating a huge nest of hierarchy.
 This is characterized by a series of permissions and grants.

-A flat architecture is preferred over nested architecture since it is easier to use, more simplified, more flexible and allows easy grant management across different site collections.
+A flat architecture is preferred over nested architecture since it is easier to use, more simplified, more flexible, and allows easy grant management across different site collections.

-A flat site structure essentially means there is no or minimal hierarchy in the site hierarchy of your organisation structure.
+A flat site structure essentially means there is no or minimal hierarchy in the site hierarchy of your organization structure.
 Apart from the reduction in inter-looped site hierarchies, there are several benefits of adopting a flat site structure.
 Some of these are:

 When you go for a flat site hierarchy structure, you can manage the extent of permission you wish to give to your user base.
 This will allow you not to share the complete site collection and keep the access limited to a particular domain as desired.